Updated: Feb 4

 Addendum December 2020

 As a side note, EASA’s Accreditation Program and the Green Motor Initiative dovetail these studies, along with ANSI/EASA AR100-2020, into motor service center’s shop processes with specific controls on stripping, rewinding, and mechanical repair to retain three-phase motor efficiency and reliability.
-We hear more and more that end-users and motor manufacturers are adding EASA Accreditation to their motor repair specifications.
+We hear more and more that end-users and motor warranty repairing for manufacturer's, have added motor service center EASA Accreditation to their motor repair specifications.